nelson-ds/pigeon/README.md

 ## How does this service work?
 - Onboarding to the service
+    - All interactions with this service will be via text message
     - You will be asked to share information about cities you have previoulsy visited or lived in (voluntary)
     - You will be made aware of service restrictions and rate limiting (if any)
-    - All interactions with this service will be via text message
-    - At any point, if you want to communicate with the service, start your message with the word `pigeon`
+    - At any point, if you want to enter admin commands, start your message with the word `pidge`
 - Leveraging AI for trip planning
     - Ask basic questions realted to planning a visit to a city and recive AI recommendations
     - Converse with the AI as you would with any other human
     - There will be limits on the interaction with the AI - these are determined by your past usage of the service
 - Leveraging human help for trip planning
-    - Requesting help - for more specific questions that AI cannot answer, get connected up with another user (anonymously) who has visited the same place
+    - Requesting help: for more specific questions that AI cannot answer, get connected up with another user (anonymously) who has visited the same place
-    - Providing help - answer questsions other users might have (after being connected anonymously) about visiting the places you have been to
+    - Providing help: answer questsions other users might have (after being connected anonymously) about visiting the places you have been to
-    - Every connection to another human will be valid for a limited amount of time and have text count/size limits - these are determined by your past interactions with the service
+    - Every connection to another human will be valid for a limited amount of time and have text size/count restrictions - these are determined by your past interactions with the service
-    - A user can only be connected with one other user at any given time -  there are limits on the total number of connections per week
+    - A user can only be connected with one other user at any given time with limits on the total number of connections per week
     - A users can chose to end their connection with another user at any time
-    - Once a connection has ended, both users will be asked to rate their conversation and this will help determine quality of future connections
+    - Once a connection has ended, both users may be asked to rate their conversation and this will help determine quality of future connections

 ## Development